CloudStationTeam/docs/source/deployment.md

 The instructions describe our setup process on an EC2 instance running Ubuntu 18.04 LTS.
 The steps should be similar if you use a server with Linux Distributions.
 [Source code of the CloudStation web app](https://github.com/CloudStationTeam/cloud_station_web)
 ## Step-by-step deployment guide

+#### Prerequisites
+Before you start, you will need an AWS account (free trial version is OK).
+The following deployment steps have been developed for a fresh EC2 instance.
+Although deployment on a local machine is possible, it may require additional steps and configuration changes not covered in the guide.

+You will also need a free [MapBox](https://account.mapbox.com/) account.
+Make sure you can find your Mapbox public token, located on the home page after logging in.

+#### Deployment Steps
 1. Launch an EC2 instance on AWS with Ubuntu 18.04 LTS
     * t2.micro (free-tier eligible) is good enough to test the deployment.
     * Step 6: Configure Security Group (AWS EC2 Console)